aldebaro/ufpa-face-detection/README.md

 # Folders:
-The main folder has code starting with ufd_ and consists of UFPA's version of Viola&Jones's face detector.
+The main folder "ufpa-face-detection" has code starting with ufd_ and consists of UFPA's version of Viola&Jones's face detector.

 Other folders:
 - HaarCascades

 Default face detector already trained with OpenCV and saved as XML file.
 This classifier uses decision stumps as weak learners and does not have tilted (rotated) features

 - Images

 Some test images

 - ViolaJones_version0b

 	Original Dirk-Jan Kroon's code - also found at http://www.mathworks.com/matlabcentral/fileexchange/29437-viola-jones-object-detection

 - akSimpleImageDetector

 Simple (in fact stupid) detector to be used as baseline for UFPA's face detection project

 - opencv/sources/apps

 Some auxiliary files to be used as example for inserting user code and debugging with OpenCV.

 # ufpa-face-detection